 Winter storms had cast their spell over Port Gaverne.
 Extensive damage to the sheds behind the beach was being surveyed and repaired.
-As the clean-up work continued, harbour master Richard Cook shared his eulogy to Port Gaverne and the place in his life of its beach.
+As the clean-up work continued, harbour master Richard Cook shared his passion for Port Gaverne and the beach’s role in his life.

 What the beach and Port Gaverne mean to Richard.

 The calm after the storm.

-Black and grey clouds blended into the horizon at Port Gaverne for this autumn re-visit.
-As the tide raced in across the narrow inlet, stark rocks on its sides were thrown into relief.
+Black and grey clouds blended into the horizon at Port Gaverne for this autumn visit.
+As the tide raced in across the narrow inlet, stark rocks on each side were thrown into relief.
 Looking back from the rocks at sea level as the tide passes inwards, you feel an intimacy with the interaction of the elements, the air, land and sea in unison.

 The permanence of the coast and the beach in Judith’s mind’s eye.

 Looking down the beach as the tide rushes in.

-Looking back at the incoming tide, from the rocks at sea level on one side.
+Looking back at the incoming tide from the rocks at sea level.

-On a tide starting to fall away, the inlet at Port Gaverne was largely under water, the difference between this visit and my last one bearing witness to the 20 feet+ range of tides in Cornwall.
+On a tide starting to fall away, the inlet at Port Gaverne was largely under water, the difference between this visit and my last one bearing witness to the twenty feet plus range of tides in Cornwall.
 A warm evening sun lit the sea and the beach.
 This village is just next to Port Isaac, but it has few visitors and little commercial activity.
 For resonance, it sits somewhere between the busy Port Isaac and the tranquility of Port Quin, a happy mixture.